What Is a Credit Monitoring Service?

 CONSIDER THESE FACTS:

-According to the Federal Trade Commission, nearly 10 million Americans fell victim to identity theft last year, at an average cost of $5,000 per victim.
+According to Javelin Research, 12.7 million Americans fell victim to identity theft in 2015, at an average cost of $5,000 per victim.
 But two-thirds of victims who discovered the misuse of their personal information within five months incurred no out-of-pocket expenses.

 That’s what a credit monitoring service can do for you – it can’t prevent identity theft but it can greatly reduce its impact.

 Before starting any service, you should look through our Credit Monitoring FAQ.

 All of these companies are reputable and are owned by publicly-traded major corporations.
 These companies won’t risk their reputation working with an unethical company.
 They also use all of the latest encryption, consumer screening and data security technologies to make sure that your information is protected.

 Won’t signing up for a credit monitoring service hurt my credit?

 No. Consumers have the right to look at their credit report without it affecting their credit or credit score.
 When you request your credit report it’s called a “consumer pull” and has no affect on your credit.
 Only when you ask a possible creditor to inquire about your credit can it affect your score.
 For example, if you go out looking for a new car and you let a dealership request a copy of your credit report, that could affect your credit score because it implies you’re looking to open new lines of credit.

 Why do they need all the information on the order form?